c-blake/lc/IDEAS.md

 Maybe a mode where users can type -X././ or something to NOT use a local .lc config when recursing (at r > 1, say).

-This idea is really for cligen/humanUt, but optimize the *location* of the * separator to get an even smaller max.
-This can make a big difference, but it is very sensitive to distribution/order.
-I don't see any way to do it faster than trying each hd between 0 & maxLen.
-Probably use an arg of "" (e.g. -m,) to signify to *not* to it and `a*` to signify *to* do it.

 KINDING
 -------
 VC status.
 Using an external shell command is possible, but not so efficient.